 If you have a sweet tooth, you’ll need to take a peak inside the little fridge next to the counter.
 Every time we were there it was filled with various pies and chocolatey goodies.

 One of the meals we had there was a lite dinner.
 I ordered a big salad that was incredibly fresh and topped with shredded carrots and tomatoes.
 We also saw some delicious sandwiches leave the kitchen.

 Quinquela Cafe, Bar and Pizzas

 Walking into Quinquela we were greeted by a waiter with a big smile and a “Welcome.”

 When looking at the drink menu the first thing I saw was pisco sour and I was sold.
 I hadn’t had a pisco sour since my time in Cusco.
 It was delicious!

 Amy suggested we get some empanadas and share them, it was easy to say yes to that amazing idea!
 We ordered 3 of them: 1 chicken, 1 veggie, and 1 Portuguese style empanada with sausage and Mozambique sauce.

-This Ushuaia restaurant comes off cheap and industrial looking, but I’d recommend giving in a try.
-Sometimes you can’t judge a book by it’s cover.
+This Ushuaia restaurant comes off cheap and industrial-looking, but I’d recommend giving it a try.
+Sometimes you can’t judge a book by its cover.

 And the best part is you’ll most likely be able to walk right in and sit down, we did.
-They have plenty of seating, but it’s not super comfortable.
+They have plenty of seating, how it’s not super comfortable.